What is RSOC and How Does It Work: The Ultimate Guide

 More companies are working on bringing out their own RSOC solutions.
 While the key functionality will be the same, the different players are taking slightly different approaches.

-Choosing between Google and other providers comes down to this – you stand to potentially benefit from a higher rev-share with Google, but you have less control over tracking data.
+Choosing between Google and other providers comes down to this—you stand to potentially benefit from a higher rev-share with Google, but you have less control over tracking data.
+Within the traffic arbitrage space, it is crucial to be able to track accurate data and continuously optimize your campaigns based on the results.

 Challenges with Tracking RSOC Campaigns